mulesoft-labs/mql/README.md

 You can then join it in using the bean name:

     <mql:transform
-        query="from payload as p
+        query="from payload as u
-                 join twitter.getUserInfo(p.twitterId) as twitterInfo
+                 join twitter.getUserInfo(u.twitterId) as twitterInfo
                  select new {
                     name = firstName + ' ' + lastName,
                     tweets = twitterInfo.totalTweets